eroicaleo/algs4ed/IntelliJ.md

     * In can work with type cast.
 You just need to type `()` and type this.
     * To accept current highlighted one, you can use `,`, `.`, `;`, and ` `.
 The
       selected name will be followed by these characters.
+* `Cmd+N`: generate getter and setter methods for any fields of your class.
 * Confirmed in Mac
 * `Alt+Slash`: auto completion.
   * Can suggest variable names, File | Setting | Code Style
   * Can be used in search text in current file
 * `Ctrl+I`: Implement methods of the interface that the current class implements or of the abstract base class.
-* `Alt+Insert`: generate getter and setter methods for any fields of your class.
 * `Ctrl+Alt+T`: Surround code by `try/catch`, `if/else`, and `for/while` etc.
 * `Ctrl+Alt+V`: Extract variable refactoring.
 Here is an example:
   ```java